entrity/stackedit-computer-vision/papers-read/__SUMMARY__.md

 : Categories tend to be hierarchical.
 Performance may improve if one learns to predict a hierarchy instead of an arbitrary one-hot vector.
 The hierarchy is represented as a binary tree; a label is a binary string which represents a traversal of the tree from root to leaf.

 [Shuffle-Then-Assemble: Learning Object-Agnostic Visual Relationship Features](https://arxiv.org/pdf/1808.00171.pdf) : Unsupervised pretraining under adversarial domain transfer, in which each RoI selects another RoI as its partner yields performance increase.
-Generalization is helped by learning features for each RoI that are agnostic to classes but rather focus on being ready to find a partner.
+Generalization is helped by learning features for each RoI that are agnostic to classes but rather focus on being ready to find a partner. *(from Krishna)*

 [Videos as Space-Time Region Graphs]([https://arxiv.org/abs/1806.01810](https://arxiv.org/abs/1806.01810)) : Current video action recognition methods don't do much to consider how individual objects in the video move and change over time; they mostly operate on scene features.
-This paper uses an RPN to get object proposals across time; makes two graphs (adjacency matrices) to relate
+This paper uses an RPN to get object proposals across time; makes two graphs (adjacency matrices) to relate proposals, then performs a graph convolution (GCN).
+4.4% recognition boost. *(from Yong Jae)*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyMzgwMzE5MywtMTU5NDU0MjIxNSw3Mj
+eyJoaXN0b3J5IjpbNDI3OTM2MzIzLC0xNTk0NTQyMjE1LDcyMT
-ExOTQ1ODQsMTQ5MTM0Njc4NSwtODI2Nzk2NTUwLDIwNDA5Mzc5
+E5NDU4NCwxNDkxMzQ2Nzg1LC04MjY3OTY1NTAsMjA0MDkzNzk0
-NDddfQ==
+N119
 -->